srirangamv/srirangamv.github.io/_posts/2016-07-09-aspnetcore-minimalapp-authentication-authorization.md

 <p class="cmd">c:\&gt;aspnetcoreauth&gt;dotnet run</p>

-Launch the browser with http://localhost:5000 and click on the link so that Login page is shown enter credentials.
-You will be successfully redirected to "Home/Update" action.
+<p>Launch the browser with http://localhost:5000 and click on the link so that Login page is shown enter credentials.
+You will be successfully redirected to "Home/Update" action.</p>

 <b>Output:</b>
 <p class="output">